 Staten Island Construction Accident Lawyer

-As a Staten Island construction worker, you likely take all necessary steps to ensure your and your coworkers’ safety.
-However, this does not guarantee you will never be involved in an accident.
-You have no control over many factors on worksites, and it is possible to be injured in an accident through no fault of your own.
+Staten Island’s current population boom means new construction projects are beginning throughout the borough, bringing new economic opportunities to workers.
+As a Staten Island construction worker, you likely take all necessary steps to ensure your and your coworkers’ safety–but this does not guarantee you will never be injured in a job site accident.

 Our Staten Island Construction Accident Attorneys Are Here to Help